Tropicana Field: Concessions

 Behind center field on the stadium's ground level near the main rotunda entrance is a two-story, full-service restaurant and recreational area called BallPark & Rec, opened in 2018.
 The restaurant's second floor features an outdoor area with lawn games, and an indoor arcade area.
 This restaurant took over the location previously occupied by Everglades Brewhouse, which served several craft beers in addition to having a full liquor bar and opened two hours before first pitch.
 A "Fan vs. Food" challenge at Everglades was introduced in 2014, which consists of eating a 4 lbs burger and a pound of French fries in under 30 minutes to win two future Rays game tickets and a T-shirt.

 Various other concession stands are located behind center field and along the outer rim of the stadium along the base lines, collected in three concourses named Center Field Street, First Base Food Hall, and Third Base Food Hall.
 These stands frequently change from season to season, are often named after or maintained by stadium sponsors, or are themed after notable Rays figures, such as the Rocco Ball Deli, themed after former Rays player and coach Rocco Baldelli, which was open for the 2018 season until Baldelli was hired by the Minnesota Twins in 2019.
-Current and former concessions include the Taco Bus, the Wine Cellar, The Carvery, Pipo's, Papa John's Pizza, Fish Shack, Everglades BBQ, a full service liquor bar, Bay Grill and the Craft Beer Corner featuring many local craft brewery's including Big Storm Brewing, Cigar City, Green Bench, Sea Dog and 3 Daughters.
+Current and former concessions include Twisted, Melted, Pacific Counter, Haute Potato, Fiamma, Little Greek, Crabby's Beachside Bites, Colony Grill Pizza, a full service liquor bar, Bay Grill and the Craft Beer Corner featuring many local craft brewery's including Big Storm Brewing, Cigar City, Green Bench, Sea Dog and 3 Daughters.
 Green Bench Brewing offers a special edition brew just for the Rays called 2-Seam Blonde Ale.

 In addition to these concessions, Tropicana Field previously hosted a concession stand for Outback Steakhouse, a Tampa Bay-based establishment.
 To compete with established stadiums' hot dog traditions, the Trop introduced the "Sting 'Em" Dog in 2007.
 This consists of a regular hot dog topped with chili and cheese.
 It was renamed "The Heater" in 2008.

+Transportation

+Public transit

+Public transit to Tropicana Field is provided by the Pinellas Suncoast Transit Authority (PSTA).
+It is served by the SunRunner bus rapid transit (BRT) service which has stops on the north side of the stadium.
+The stadium is also served by a number of local bus routes.